You want smart political talk without the meltdowns?

 We don't want that.

-My only concern is that when they get to these committee meetings and I have various revelations that the media and Democrats are just going to use this this thing and just say, well, another accusation from the crown car.
+My only concern is that when they get to these committee meetings and they have various revelations that the media and Democrats are just going to use this thing and just say, well, another accusation from the crown car and really use it back.

 I prefer this person for speaker.

-Uh you want to destroy the environment, you want to kill Granny and steal her social security and Medicare.
+You want to kill Granny and steal her Social Security and Medicare.

 It's just, you know, that's who they are.

-You know, I think a lot of this is gonna be forgotten in pretty short order as they move forward with their agenda, which we talked about earlier.
+You know, I think a lot of this is going to be forgotten in pretty short order as they move forward with their agenda, which we talked about earlier.

-Um look, uh I would urge everybody on all sides of this, and as you saw Friday night things got pretty hot in the chamber.
+And as you saw Friday night, things got pretty hot in the chamber.

-My argument to everybody is you know what, let's let's now focus on what's important.
+My argument to everybody is, you know what, let's now focus on what's important.

 Their job is to serve you.